zhanghai/PatternLock/README.md

 This library also aims to be elegant.
 Code taken from AOSP was slightly refactored and renamed to be clear, and the `PatternView` now utilizes the Android resource system for customization.

+This library added support for variable pattern sizes, so that you can use pattern sizes other than framework's hard-coded 3x3 setup by setting `app:pl_rowCount` and `app:pl_columnCount`.

 ## Integration

 Gradle: